felixfeyertag/TPMAP/README.md

 Execute the TP-MAP application on your system.

-The "Import Protein Abundance" button located at the top to launch the import panel can be used to load example datasets located in the [datasets](https://gitlab.com/ChemBioHub/tpmap/-/tree/master/datasets) directory.
+The "Import Protein Abundance" button located at the top can be used to load example datasets located in the [datasets](https://gitlab.com/ChemBioHub/tpmap/-/tree/master/datasets) directory.
 Default options are set so that example datasets can be loaded within 5 minutes on a typical desktop computer.

 ## Import Panel